Torvec/blog/README.md

 # My Blog

-A minimalistic, statically rendered blog about the things I make and how I made them.
+A minimalistic, statically rendered blog about my work and the journey it took to create it.

-Made with Astro.
+Made with Astro, Vue, and Tailwind CSS.

-Under Development
+## Contributing

+Find a typo?
+Link doesn't work?
+Something not factually correct?
+Please open an issue with the correction or create a pull request with the changes and I'll be sure to review it.

+Any and all help is greatly appreciated!